Burnout and Resilience

 Work on gratitude and self-compassion practices.

 Gratitude has been scientifically proven to improve mental and physical health, sleep quality, relationship strength, self-esteem, resilience, and help to combat stress and burnout.
-Simply writing down or acknowledging a few things you are grateful for may seem simple, but goes a long way.
-Additionally, positive self-talk, giving yourself permission to feel stress, burnout, other feelings, and recognizing stressors can help to validate your experiences.
+Simply writing down or acknowledging a few things you are grateful for may seem too simple, but goes a long way.
+Additionally, positive self-talk, giving yourself permission to feel your feelings, and recognizing stressors can help to validate your experiences.

 Validate your stress, discomfort, emotions, and conflicts.